Jocelyn Blore

 Please note that the FSAB no longer recognizes this specialty.

-The International Association for Identification (IAI) also certifies specialists in forensic photography.
-Candidates must have two years of experience, at least 80 classroom hours or equivalent training, two letters of recommendation, and completed a two-part exam (written component and a portfolio assessment).
+The International Association for Identification (IAI) also certifies specialists in this field.
+Candidates must have two years of experience, a minimum of 80 classroom hours or equivalent training, two letters of recommendation, and completed a two-part exam (written component and a portfolio assessment).
 This credential is also valid for five years.

 Please note that the FSAB no longer recognizes this specialty.